Why Is Chemical Safety Important

 e.g. unintentional skin penetration by needles or alternative sharp objects

-Use a pair of tongs, gloves, handle things with care
+Use a pair of tongs, and gloves, and handle things with care

 When Should Personal Protective Equipment Be Inspected?

-Before deciding on required personal protective equipment (PPE) you should assess workplaces, procedures and worker’s behavior to understand which parts of the body are likely to be exposed to the chemicals.
+Before deciding on the required personal protective equipment (PPE) you should assess workplaces, procedures, and worker’s behavior to understand which parts of the body are likely to be exposed to the chemicals.

 The four types of clothing that may be required for skin and eyes protection are: